4 years full-time

-You'll go to a German-speaking country.
-We assist you in setting up overseas university study, a British Council teaching assistant placement or a work placement, and offer guidance on all aspects of the year.
+We assist you in setting up overseas university study, teaching or work placements, and offer guidance on all aspects of the year.
+You can even get a CertTESOL qualification to teach English to non-native speakers before you go.
 See our current year abroad pages for more information.

 Every course at York has been designed to provide clear and ambitious learning outcomes.
 These learning outcomes give you an understanding of what you will be able to do at the end of the course.
 We develop each course by designing modules that grow your abilities towards the learning outcomes and help you to explain what you can offer to employers.
 Find out more about our approach to teaching and learning.

 At York, we are unique in teaching all of our core language modules in their language of study.
 Our students develop fluency and confidence quickly, benefiting wholly from this approach.

 Observe different transcultural practices and values first-hand, and gain valuable experience speaking in your language of study.